rarnaout/Covidswab/README.md

 Note the location of the repo has changed.

-**For those with in-house 3D printing capacity,** USF has graciously made their STL file available (USF Roundnose 70 mm breakpoint v1.stl).
+**For those with in-house 3D printing capacity,** USF has graciously made their <a href="USF/USF Roundnose 70 mm breakpoint v1.stl">STL file available (USF Roundnose 70 mm breakpoint v1.stl)</a>.

 **Several groups have been testing** various materials and geometries using various protocols.
 Details: